allibis/Neural-Network-js/README.md

 - `reset()`: resets the weights and biases.

+- `normalize(dataset)`: normalizes the dataset scaling all inputs in a range between 0 and 1.

 ## Properties

 - `layers`: it holds the structure of the neural network. it's an array of number, each one is the number of nodes in every layer. the default value is [2, 1] (the Perceptron).